kubevirt/community/design-proposals/initial-networking.md

 To keep it simple and work with what we have today, we just handle a single NIC (thus multiple should not make a difference).

+The broder scope is that: On the long run we expect that we can use the networking provided to pods.
+This proposal allows us to start working with this assumption.
+A separate discussion is how to get multiple NICs into a pod, but this is rather a kubernetes discussion taking place i.e. here https://github.com/kubernetes/kubernetes/issues/27398.

 This proposal does not require changes to Kubernetes.

 ### Use-case